ricardoboss/Volter/docs/api/README.md

 * `messages`: status messages, usually meant for reporting information to the user.
 * `errors`: error messages to help debug what went wrong.

+#### Variables

+Variables are documented by enclosing the name of the variable with two paris of curly braces: `{{var_name}}`.
+They can appear anywhere in the request: as a header value, in the URL or in the body.
+Most of the time, the type of the variable can be derived from the name and context it is used in.
+The default type is `string`.

+### Testing

+**If you are using PhpStorm 2019.3 or later**, you can use the files ending with `.http` for testing.
+PhpStorm lets you execute the files directly in the editor with it's built-in HTTP client.
+By pressing `alt + enter` while the cursor is in the url, you can select which environment to use.
+The environments are stored in the `http-client.env.json` file.
+For private variables you can clone the file `http-client.private.env.example.json` to `http-client.private.env.json` and update the values.
+It will automatically be ignored by git.

+**For testing without PhpStorm**, you could use any generic API testing utility.
+We recommend using [Postman](https://www.getpostman.com/) for this.
+A collection for Postman is being considered, but not in the works yet.

 ## Authentication

 See file `auth.http`.
 Use these endpoints to authenticate yourself with Volter.